-The object of this tutorial-style instruction that we are about to start is primarily to familiarize you with the process of working with nodes.
-We will be focusing more on mouse and keyboard operations and the way the Node Editor handles itself in use rather than the actual texturing techniques involved in the steps we’re about to perform.
+The object of this tutorial style instruction that we are about to undertake is primarily to familiarize you with the process of working with nodes so we will be focusing more on mouse and keyboard operations and the way the Node Editor handles itself under use rather than the actual texturing techniques involved in the steps we’re about to perform.

 - Open Layout and add a Ground Plane using the Modeler Tools tab.
 You don’t need to make any changes to the settings so click OK.
-Next, start VPR by choosing it from the Viewport Display menu or hitting Ctrl-F9, then hold down Shift and click on the ground plane you made in the rendered view to open the Surface Editor.
+Next, start VPR by choosing it from the Viewport Display menu or hitting Ctrl - F9 , then hold down Shift and click on the ground plane you made in the rendered view.

-- Double-click on the Ground Plane surface in the Surface Editor to open the Node Editor.
+- Double-click on the Ground Plane surface to open the Node Editor.
 Take a little time to arrange opened windows/panels in a configuration so that you can still see the VPR render in progress.
 Don’t forget you can always hit Tab to hide all windows and just show the Layout screen.

-- Add Grid2D from the 2D Textures group on the left side of the Node Editor by double-clicking on its name.
-If you are working with the Embedded Edit Panel Extension Area open the properties for the Grid2D node will be displayed on the right-hand side of the Node Editor window.
-If it is not, just press enter or double click the node to open its floating edit panel.
+- Add Grid2D from the 2D Textures group on the left side of the Node Editor by double clicking on its name.
+If you are working with the Embedded Edit Panel Extension Area open the properties for the Grid2D node will be displayed on the right hand side of the Node Editor window.
+If it is not, simply press enter or double click the node to open its floating edit panel.
 The only thing we want to change in this panel is the Mortar Sharp value which we will set to 99.0% and the Axis which we will set to Y by clicking on the Y button in the same panel.

-Clicking Undo at the top of the Node Editor window, we will notice that the Grid2D node is removed from the Workspace area - meaning that the Undo and Redo functions respect only Workspace area actions, which is good to bear in mind as we work with the Node Editor interface.
+By clicking Undo at the top of the Node Editor window, we will notice that the Grid2D node is removed from the Workspace area - meaning that the Undo and Redo functions respect only Workspace area actions.
+This will be good to know as we work with the Node Editor interface.

-Press Redo to get back the Grid2D node noticing that the 99% and the Y axis settings we entered before the undo operation are still intact.
+Press Redo to get back the Grid2D node noticing that the 99% and the Y axis settings we entered prior to the undo operation are still intact.

-Let’s see how this works by connecting the Grid2D's Color output to the material node's Color input.
+Let’s see how this works by connecting the Grid2D ’s Color output to the Surface destination nodes’ Color input.

 Notice that as your mouse moves into the body area of the Surface node that the arrowhead remains snapped to the input at the same latitude as your mouse cursor and not until your mouse cursor moves past the Surface node and emerges on the other side does the connection arrow unsnap and again begin following the mouse cursor.
 Position your mouse so that the arrow connects to the Surface nodes’ Color input and release the mouse button to complete the drag operation.